80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of someone smelling something by breathing air through the nose.

-Example sentenceHer dog started sniffing my shoes.
+Example in a sentenceHer dog started sniffing my shoes.

 66. Squish